-Provide for the Metlink and operator brands to be co-branded as appropriate Ensure that the placement of advertising or other media does not compromise passenger visibility, the customer experience and values of Greater Wellington d) Provide a consistent customer experience across the public transport network Provide a consistent level of customer service across modes and services layers Require all staff to undertake and maintain customer service and disability awareness training Provide consistent fare products across modes and services Standardise levels of service for infrastructure, including stations, stops, and interchanges, through the asset management process according to levels of service e) Promote the public transport network to influence positive behaviour for customers Encourage behavioural change for payment methods, compliance with conditions of carriage, travel patterns and etiquette Ensure that service changes are well communicated through a variety of channels Ensure the specific requirements of customers with access needs are met Ensure communications are clear with our operating partners f) Promote public transport to influence behaviour change to support mode shift Use promotions to increase utilisation of public transport services and to customer segments with the highest potential for increased public transport use Encourage awareness of journey planning tools and fare products that suit a range of customer needs g) Ensure we keep pace with customer expectations of smart and accurate digital information and interactions Continually improve the accuracy, usability and reach of real-time information on all our digital channels Implement the on-bus announcement system on key bus routes. for improved and accessible customer information Provide open-source public transport data to allow third-party travel planning websites and apps to develop a wide range of information solutions to improve access to information for customers, including those in the disability community

-Explore options in the mobility marketplace for customers to choose and pay for travel modes that best meets their needs Participate in a ticketing solution that makes payment for all public transport efficient and easy for customers, and enables them to review and manage their journey and payment information h) Apply consistent Conditions of Carriage - Maintain consistent Conditions of Carriage across all modes
+Policy Actions d.
+Provide a consistent customer experience across the public transport network Provide a consistent level of customer service across modes and services layers Require all staff to undertake and maintain customer service and disability awareness training Provide consistent fare products across modes and services Standardise levels of service for infrastructure, including stations, stops, and interchanges, through the asset management process according to levels of service e.
+Promote the public transport network to influence positive behaviour for customers Encourage behavioural change for payment methods, compliance with conditions of carriage, travel patterns and etiquette Ensure that service changes are well communicated through a variety of channels Ensure the specific requirements of customers with access needs are met Ensure communications are clear with our operating partners f.
+Promote public transport to influence behaviour change to support mode shift Use promotions to increase utilisation of public transport services and to customer segments with the highest potential for increased public transport use Encourage awareness of journey planning tools and fare products that suit a range of customer needs g.
+Ensure we keep pacewith customer expectations of smart and accurate digital information and interactions Continually improve the accuracy, usability and reach of real-time information on all our digital channels Implement the on-bus announcement system on key bus routes for improved and accessible customer information Provide open-source public transport data to allow third-party travel planning websites and apps to develop a wide range of information solutions to improve access to information for customers, including those in the disability community Explore options in the mobility marketplace for customers to choose and pay for travel modes that best meets their needs Participate in a ticketing solution that makes payment for all public transport efficient and easy for customers, and enables them to review and manage their journey and payment information h.
+Apply consistent Conditions of Carriage Maintain consistent Conditions of Carriage across all modes